pypyr/pypyr/README.rst

 pypyr.steps.safeshell
 `````````````````````
-Runs the context value `cmd` in the default shell.
-On a sensible O/S, this is
+Runs the context value `cmd` as a sub-process.
-`/bin/sh`

 In `safeshell`, you cannot use things like exit, return, shell pipes, filename
 wildcards, environment variable expansion, and expansion of ~ to a user’s
 home directory.
 Use pypyr.steps.shell for this instead.
+Safeshell runs a
+program, it does not invoke the shell.

 You can use context variable substitutions with curly braces.
 See a worked
 example `for substitions here